JimLynchCodes/rust-cli-exercises/19_audio_stutter/README.md

 - Reading and writing audio files

-- Applying effects to audio buffers
+- Manipulating audio buffers

 <br/>

 ## Bonus
-Rather than a cli tool, try deploying this as a VST plugin for DAW applications like Logic Pro and Pro Tools!
+- Rather than a cli tool, try deploying this as a VST plugin for DAW applications like Logic Pro and Pro Tools!

+- Add an additional argument for starting the stutter clip from a point within the clip rather than always from the beginning.